spacechase0/SoftwareEngineeringProject/coursework_docs/reqs_design.md

 # Operating Environment
 <!-- 5 points -->
+The environment the software will operate in is any desktop environment(Windows, Linux, Mac).
 <!-- Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist. -->

 # Assumptions and Dependencies